mruge/gitbook-plugin-blockLabels/README.md

 Applies a (*label*) around blocks of text, images, or tables.

+*jan-31-2020: Also adds the Header and Footer to PDFs

+Theme information copied from https://github.com/GitbookIO/theme-default

 ## Install

 Add the below to your `book.json` file, then run `gitbook install` :